HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

       :====================================: <------- Stack Pointer ( SP )
 ```

-A stack frame is the associated data area for a procedure.
+A stack frame is the associated data area for a function.
 Its size is computed at compile time and will not change.
 The frame marker and the argument areas are also at known locations.
 Since the overall frame size is fixed, i.e. computed at compile time, the callee can easily locate the incoming arguments by subtracting its own frame size and the position of the particular argument.
 The data stack pointer will always points to the location where the next frame will be allocated.
 Addressing the current frame and the frame marker and parameter area of the previous is SP minus an offset.
 The parameter area contains the formal arguments of the caller when making the call and potential return values when the caller returns.

 ### Stack Frame Marker

 The frame marker is a fixed structure of 8 locations which will contains the data and link information for the call.
-It used by the caller to store that kind of data during the calling sequence.
+It used by the caller and the callee to store that kind of data during the calling sequence.

 ```